PALATINE BONE ANATOMY

 • Ethmoid bone

-• Forms portion of orbital floor
+• Forms portion of your orbital floor

 Sphenoidal Process